Stroke Wellbeing Service

 What do we do?

-We offer advice, and support you to practice useful coping strategies to help you manage difficulties you are facing in your daily life.
+We offer advice and support you to practice useful coping strategies to help you manage difficulties you are facing in your daily life.
+We will encourage you to use these strategies, to engage in what is important to you, helping you move forward to live a meaningful life.
+We can also offer cognitive assessment to identify areas of cognitive change, which is common after a stroke, to support and deliver cognitive rehabilitation.
 Below, are a few of the things we can help support you with:

 -Managing unhelpful thoughts